-The name Princes Street is synonymous with Edinburgh, but its architecture is often overlooked by city residents.
+The name Princes Street is synonymous with Edinburgh, but city residents often overlook its architecture.
 In fact most of its buildings are now listed, and in amongst the modern stores are some real treasures.

 Princes Street is part of the New Town plan designed by James Craig in 1767, and took its name from the sons of King George III.
 In stark contrast to today, it started out as a residential street with the first inhabitants moving in during the 1770s.

-The 1949 the ‘Abercrombie Plan’ proposed radical changes to Princes Street, with extensive redevelopment, and only three historic buildings considered worthy of retention.
+In 1949 the ‘Abercrombie Plan’ proposed radical changes to Princes Street, with extensive redevelopment, and only three historic buildings considered worthy of retention.
 In 1967 a report recommended building first floor balconies to form a continuous walkway across the front of the entire street.
-The plan never took off, but you can see a small complete section at the former British Home Stores.
-Built in 1967 it shows just how far architecture had moved on since the Edwardian grandeur of Jenners, and today it is a listed building in its own right.